marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   In an RTL dump, this flag is represented as :samp:`/s`.

-  .. index:: return_val

-  .. index:: /i in RTL dump
+  .. index:: return_val, /i in RTL dump

 ``return_val``
   In ``reg`` expressions, 1 means the register contains